tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ---
 title: "Creating More Specific Factories with Traits"
-date: '2021-03-20T06:14:13.265Z'
+date: "2021-03-20T06:14:13.265Z"
-categories: ['testing', 'ruby']
+categories: ["testing", "ruby"]
 ---

 In a [previous post](/2015/11/more-specific-factories), I wrote about creating more specific [FactoryBot](https://github.com/thoughtbot/factory_bot) factories using FactoryBot's [inheritance and nested factories](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#inheritance) capabilities.
 In this post, I will cover creating more specific factories leveraging [traits](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) instead.

 Similar to inheritance, you can use traits to create additional "presets" for your factories.
 One advantage of traits, and the reason I find myself using them more often, is their composability.
 Instead of relying on everything being defined upfront in your nested factory, you can combine the pieces you need at test time to build the perfect factory.